 I’ve already mentioned that visiting a ski resort is the perfect Seoul day trip.
 But, there’s an exception!

-Longer Seoul Vacations
+Longer trips from Seoul

 There’s so much to do in Jeju, from climbing Seongsan Ilchulbong Peak to exploring Manjanggul Cave and even chasing towering waterfalls.
 During the summer, hit the beaches or pop into one of the numerous themed museums.